willfurnass/sheffield_hpc/bessemer/software/apps/ansys.rst

 Fluent, CFX, ICEM, Mechanical APDL/model (and many more) can all be accessed from the workbench.
 Outside the workbench the corresponding GUIs can be launched using ``fluent``, ``cfx5pre``, ``icemcfd`` and ``launcher``.

-Ansys example models
+ANSYS example models
 --------------------

-Ansys contains a large number of example models which can be used to become familiar with Ansys on the system.
+ANSYS contains a large number of example models which can be used to become familiar with the software.
 The models can be found in::

     /usr/local/packages/live/eb/ANSYS/19.4/v194/ansys/data